 Do students have to attend the Student Success Planning Session?

 No, the session is completely voluntary.
 However, it is strongly recommended that students attend as it is in their best interest.
 Review Sessions provide students with a unique opportunity to express their individual challenges and receive one-on-one assistance.

 Maria College offers a wide variety of resources on campus to assist students in a variety of ways.
-If the resource is not available on campus, the Office of Student Support will work with students to find an external agency or organization that directly addresses their needs.
+If the resource is not available through the College, the Director will work with students to find an external agency or organization that directly addresses their needs.

 Can I request an update on a student after filing a STAR report?